 Morson is a small community on the south end of Lake of the Woods, Ontario.
 Morson is a vacation destination for anglers, naturalists, bird watchers, golfers boaters, campers, and photographers.
 The Morson Bass International is held here each August.
 The community is located 35 miles north of the Canada/United States border on Highway 621 from the Baudette, MN and Rainy River, ON border crossing.

-For more information: The Corporation of the Municipality of Neebing: www.neebing.org
+For more information: The Corporation of the Municipality of Neebing: neebing.org

 Perrault Falls is located on Highway 105 between Vermilion Bay and Ear Falls.
 It is a small community mostly comprised of resorts and lodges.
 The Perrault Falls Adventure Area is made up of 600,000 acres of land, 130 Lakes, and 25 Lodges ready for you to explore.

-The Township of Pickle Lake is located at the end of highway 599.
+The Township of Pickle Lake is located at the end of Highway 599.
 It's about a three-hour drive north of Ignace and is known as "Ontario's Last Frontier."
-Pickle Lake is at the end of the paved road, however, you can continue traveling north on a gravel road for another several hours without any services.
+Pickle Lake is at the end of the paved road, however, you can continue traveling north on a gravel road for another several hour without any services.
 The Municipality runs four campgrounds on various lakes.

 For more information: The Township of Pickle Lake: picklelake.ca

-Known for its farmland, rivers and rolling hills, Oliver Paipoonge contains several communities within its boundaries including Kakabeka Falls, Murillo, Rosslyn, Slate River Valley and Stanley.
+Known for its farmland, rivers, and rolling hills, Oliver Paipoonge contains several communities within its boundaries including Kakabeka Falls, Murillo, Rosslyn, Slate River Valley, and Stanley.
 Visit Kakabeka Falls, known as the "Niagara of the North."
-It's on the Kaministiqaui River, and the waterfall plunges 40 metres over sheer cliffs and some of the oldest fossils anywhere.
+It's on the Kaministiqaui River, and the waterfall plunges 40 meters over sheer cliffs and some of the oldest fossils anywhere.

-For more information: The Municipality of Oliver Paipoonge: www.oliverpaipoonge.ca
+For more information: The Municipality of Oliver Paipoonge: oliverpaipoonge.ca

 Enjoy the Splash Pad at Rainy River's Hannam Park

-The Town of Rainy River a gateway to Northwestern Ontario via Baudette, Minnesota over a toll-free international bridge.
+The Town of Rainy River is a gateway to Northwestern Ontario via Baudette, Minnesota over a toll-free international bridge.
 The locals and visitors love to fish the Rainy River and Lake of the Woods which is a mere 14 miles away.
-Birders will also love the area with it's lakes and waterways and the mix of northern, southern and prairie natural environments.
+Birders will also love the area with its lakes and waterways and the mix of northern, southern, and prairie natural environments.

 The Township of Schreiber is in a valley surrounded by rugged hills and is on one of the most northerly points of Lake Superior.
 Since 1885, the community's past has been deeply entrenched in the railroad.
 You can relive the past at the Schreiber Rail Array Museum.
 Outdoor enthusiasts can swim at Schreiber or Whitesand beaches, hike the Casque Isles Trails or go camping at Rainbow Falls Provincial Park.

-For more information: The Municipality of Shuniah: www.shuniah.org
+For more information: The Municipality of Shuniah: shuniah.org

 Sioux Narrows-Nestor Falls